dennislee22/dennislee22.github.io/docs/cdppvc/gpuocp.md

     ```

 ## Taint the Openshift Worker Node with Nvidia GPU Card
-1. Reserve the worker node with Nvidia GPU Card for any CML session that require GPU by running the following command.
-This will disallow all other non-GPU related workloads on this particular node.
+1. Reserve the worker node (with Nvidia GPU Card installed) for any CML session that requires GPU card by running the following command.
+This will disallow all other non-GPU related workloads to be provisioned on this particular node.

     ```bash
     [root@ocpbastion ~]# oc adm taint node ocpgpu.ocp4.cdpkvm.cldr nvidia.com/gpu=true:NoSchedule
     node/ocpgpu.ocp4.cdpkvm.cldr tainted
+    ```